How To Convert A Django Website To A Mobile App

 Second option: go all out and build a native mobile app.

-To do this, you’ll need to pick out a mobile programming language to build the front-end of your app, such as React Native, then connect it to your Django web app via API.
+To do this, you’ll need to pick out a mobile programming language to build the front-end of your app, such as React Native, then connect it to your Django web app via API (you can use the Django REST framework to set this up).

 This option gives you full control over your mobile app, which is useful if you imagine your app experience (at least in terms of the UI) to be much different to the browser-based version.